 Once you specify where your existing databases are and provide your access credentials, Lake Formation reads the data and its metadata (schema) to understand the contents of the data source.
 Lake Formation then imports the data to your new data lake and records the metadata in a central catalog.
 With Lake Formation, you can import data from MySQL, Postgres, SQL Server, MariaDB, and Oracle databases running in Amazon RDS or hosted in Amazon EC2.
 Both bulk and incremental data loading is supported.

 Using Lake Formation, you can also pull in semi-structured and unstructured data from other S3 data sources.
 You can identify existing Amazon S3 buckets containing data to copy into your data lake.
 Once you specify the S3 path to register your data sources and authorize access, Lake Formation reads the data and its schema.
-Lake Formation can collect and organize data sets, like logs from AWS CloudTrail, AWS CloudFront, Detailed Billing Reports, and AWS Elastic Load Balancing.
+Lake Formation can collect and organize data sets, like logs from Amazon CloudTrail, Amazon CloudFront, Detailed Billing Reports, and Amazon Elastic Load Balancing.
 You can also load your data into the data lake with Amazon Kinesis or Amazon DynamoDB using custom jobs.

 Lake Formation crawls and reads your data sources to extract technical metadata (like schema definitions) and creates a searchable catalog to describe this information for users, so they can discover available data sets.
 You can also add your own custom labels, at the table- and column-level, to your data to define attributes, like “sensitive information” and “European sales data.”
 Lake Formation provides a text-based search over this metadata, so your users can quickly find the data they need to analyze.